 maps that accompanied the accounts of the explorers in the region.

-The gazetteer is a work-in-progress.
+The gazetteer and thesaurus is a work-in-progress.
 As historic specimens are georeferenced, more place and feature names will be added.
 In cases where an historic name cannot be associated with a current name, the Chinese characters may not be accurate.
 Please direct any comments and/or corrections to Susan Kelley.